OutSystems/docs-support/src/error/mabs/mabs-sig-40015.md

 ## Cause

-This error occurs when the provision profile that you are using is expired.
+This error occurs when the provisioning profile that you are using is expired.

 ## Impact